tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/architecture.md

     - Handles database management (PostgreSQL), authentication, storage, and real-time functionality.
     - Self-hosted on Coolify for full control and customization.
     - Managed using Supabase CLI for local development and migrations.
+    - **Automated Production Backups**:
+        - every 3 days at midnight UTC backups of the production database are configured using GitHub Actions and the Supabase CLI.
+        - Backups are scheduled to run daily at midnight UTC via `.github/workflows/supabase-backup.yml`.
+        - **Note:** Backup files are currently not automatically stored in a separate storage location.
+Further development is needed to upload backups to cloud storage (e.g., AWS S3, Google Cloud Storage) for secure retention and restore capabilities.

 ## Architecture Diagram